babbel/build-your-own-react-workshop.js/docs/hooks.md

 ## Anatomy of a hook

 Before starting to think about implementation, let's first think a bit about how any hook normally works.
-We will take `useState` to make the example a bit more concrete, but for the portion of this chapter none of the elements will be specific to `useState`.
+We will take `useState` as an example but the elements and logic described in this document apply for all hooks.

 ```javascript
 // We always import a react hook as a named export from react